Lynks/knock-rails3/README.md

 - **Find the entity when creating the token (when signing in)**

-By default, KnockKnock tries to find the entity by email.
+By default, KnockRails3 tries to find the entity by email.
 If you want to modify this behaviour, implement within your entity model a class method `from_token_request` that takes the request in argument.